Overview

 Intended learning outcomes |

-On successful completion of this module a student should be able to: 1.
+On successful completion of this module you should be able to: 1.
 Compare and criticise the different analogies that can be made between all system dynamics. |

 Advanced Control and Optimisation